xinyiz0931/aspnet/README.md

 python predictor/predict_client.py
 ```

 Additionaly, you can also use our module of Model-free Grasp Detection in by the function `detect_grasp()` in `bpbot/binpicking.py`.
 This is also included in the `predict_client.py` file.
+A module implemented in the `bpbot/module_asp` can also be used the same as this repository.